Tools & Resources▼

 Positioning and Strategy

 We remain broadly diversified within equity market sectors, with a prudent approach to balancing income, risk and long-term total return.
 The fund’s equity holdings are positioned within a diversified portfolio of income-producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
-The portfolio continues to aim for high yield and consistent dividend growth.
+The portfolio has continued to aim for high yield and consistent dividend growth.